-An appraisal is a professional assessment of an item’s value.**

 An appraisal is a professional assessment of a property’s value.
-Real estate can be appraised, but so can any other types of property.
-In the insurance industry, appraisals are used to calculate the cost of replacing the property or to determine the amount of damage to the property after a covered event.
+Real estate can be appraised, but so can any other type of property.
+In the insurance industry, appraisals are used to calculate the cost of replacing the property.

 When you purchase home insurance, an appraisal helps you determine the value of your home and its contents so you can:

-Your insurer may require an appraisal if your house is old or hasn’t been inspected in a while.
-You may also want to have your personal property appraised if you have valuable items like expensive jewelry or antiques and want to schedule those items.
+You may also want to have your personal property appraised if you have valuable items like expensive jewelry or antiques.
+Those items may mean you need scheduled personal property coverage.
 Scheduling property gives them more protection without drastically increasing your premium.

-The appraiser compares your home to similar homes in the area and use this information to determine your home’s value.
+The appraiser then compares your home to similar homes in the area and uses this information to determine your home’s value.